Postmodern Jazz Diva

 Barber enrolled at the University of Iowa with a double major in classical music and psychology, while continuing to indulge the voracious reading habit she had nurtured since childhood.
 But the jazz echoes she thought she’d banished only grew louder, and by graduation, she had decided to follow in her father’s path.
 She returned to Chicago, and in 1984 she landed the gig that put her (and the venue at which she performed) on the national jazz map: five nights a week at the intimate Gold Star Sardine Bar, which held 60 people at the most, but where the audience made up in sophistication what it lacked in size.

 Soon her reputation spread beyond Chicago, spurred by enthusiastic response to performances at the Chicago Jazz Festival (1988) and the North Sea Jazz Festival in the Netherlands (1989), culminating in her major label debut (A Distortion Of Love) in 1992.
-Two years later, she released Café Blue, her debut for the small Premonition label; working with label head and producer Michael Friedman, Barber garnered rave reviews from around the nation, which would quickly become the normal response to each new release.
+Two years later, she released Café Blue; working with producer Michael Friedman, Barber garnered rave reviews from around the nation, which would quickly become the normal response to each new release.

 By then, Barber had secured her place in modern jazz history.
 Among her contemporaries, only Cassandra Wilson had managed to create a comparable chemistry of new and old standards (catalyzed by uncategorizable originals); and only Diana Krall would match the compound appeal of Barber’s rarefied vocals and pristine piano.
 In recent years, she has released two volumes of music recorded at the Green Mill, available on her own label.

-Now with Smash, her January 22, 2013 debut on Concord Jazz, Barber proves that her poetry continues to search ever deeper, even as her music grows all the more magical.
+Now with 2013’s Smash, Barber proves that her poetry continues to search ever deeper, even as her music grows all the more magical.